pchaudhari23/Software_Notes/4. Cloud/AWS/AWS - Security.md

 ---

-What are symmetric and asymmetric keys?
-Symmetric Encryption:
+TYPES OF ENCRYPTION

-- Same key is used for encryption and decryption
+Symmetric Encryption: Same key is used for encryption and decryption

-Asymmetric Encryption:

-- Two keys - Public key and private key
+Asymmetric Encryption: Two keys - Public key and private key
-- Public key - Encrypt the data
-- Private key - Decrypt the data
-- Public key can be made available to multiple users i.e it is public.
-But the data cannot be decrypted without a private key.
-- Private key - Used to decrypt the data.
-Private key is kept with only the receiver.
-Not shared with anyone.
-Public key cannot decrypt the data in asymmetric encryption, only private key can.
-- E.g: RSA (Rivest-Shamir-Adleman) is asymmetric encryption algorithm.

 ---